eclipse-glsp/glsp/PROTOCOL.md

 #### 2.9.1.2.
 FitToScreenAction

-Triggered when the user requests the viewer to fit its content to the available drawing area.
+Triggers to fit all or a list of elements into the available drawing area.
 The resulting fit-to-screen command changes the zoom and scroll settings of the viewport so the model can be shown completely.
 This action can also be sent from the server to the client in order to perform such a viewport change programmatically.

 <details open><summary>Code</summary>